 Law school is even harder.

 If you didn’t already know this, now you do.
 If you already knew this, then you’re in better shape than most prospective law students out there.
 High five!
 If you didn’t get a high five but want a high five, just reread this paragraph until you get one.

-The LSAT is a formidable test for two distinct reasons:
+The LSAT is formidable for two distinct reasons:

-- The comprehension of logic and English required to understand and answer the questions correctly is foreign to most people and often counter-intuitive.
+- The comprehension of logic and grammar required is foreign to most students.

 The LSAT is hard.
-It’s hard because (1) the logic and English are difficult and (2) you don’t have much time.
-We are going to “divide and conquer,” dealing first with the logical and English comprehension and then with the time constraint.
+It’s hard because (1) the logic and grammar are difficult and (2) you don’t have much time.
+We are going to “divide and conquer,” dealing first with the logic and grammar and then with the time constraint.
 Lastly, I ate a whole ice cream cake one time.

 Learn about our LSAT Prep courses.